pawelqbera/FlashrrApp/README.md

 # FlashrrApp
 Flashrr is a knowledge management tool that helps you organize data in the clear form of flashcard collections

-Visit offcial [Flashrr.com](http://flashrr.com) website for more details.
+Visit official [Flashrr.com](http://flashrr.com) website for more details.

 # WHYS
 The goal is to create an example web app in many possible ways starting off from filthy and messy vanilla JavaScript spaghetti, continue by gradually refactoring and adding design patterns and libraries, to finally end up with a full stack web apps built with the most popular frameworks.